zeromq/czmq/.github/PULL_REQUEST_TEMPLATE.md

 git rebase upstream/master
 git push -f

+In case you already merged instead of rebasing you can drop the merge commit.

+git rebase -i HEAD~10

+Now, find your merge commit and mark it as drop and save.
+Finally rebase!

-If you are new please have a look at our contributing guidelines:
+If you are a new contributor please have a look at our contributing guidelines:
 [CONTRIBUTING.md](https://github.com/zeromq/czmq/blob/master/CONTRIBUTING.md)